About Me

 My name is Angela Byrne and I’m a historian of eighteenth and nineteenth century travel, exploration and emigration, specialising in the experiences of women and migrants in the past.

-I am a Fellow of the Royal Historical Society, a Member of the Irish Association for Professional Historians, and a Fellow of the Higher Education Academy.
-I am an experienced public speaker, non-fiction author, and editor.
+I am an experienced exhibition curator, public speaker, non-fiction author, and editor.
 I’d be delighted to speak with you about how I can participate in your event, contribute to your research project, or assist with your editorial needs.
 Please get in touch using the ‘contact’ button.

 Me at Churchill, Canada, 2012.